StateLibraryVictoria/slv-sip-factory/readme.md

 Basic METS SIPs can be created using `create_sip.py` using the following steps:

-- Create an input directory and add path to the .env file.
+- Create an input directory and add path to the `.env` file.
 (See `env.example` for an example file.)
-- Create an output directory and add path to the .env file.
+- Create an output directory and add path to the `.env` file.
-- Save the .env file.
+- Save the `.env` file.
 - Stage folders to be processed in the input directory.
 Folder titles should have the structure `{preliminary identifier}_{title}_{YYYYMMDD}`
 - Launch Pipenv shell using `py -m pipenv shell` or similar.
 - Run `py create_sip.py`
 - Check the log file `create_sip.log` for details regarding processing.

-## To do:

-- Create file renaming extension.
+Current configuration assumes:
+- The folder titles have a preliminary identifier as the first part.
+The preliminary identifier does not contain underscores.
+- The preliminary identifier is associated with an ArchivesSpace record for the material.

+### File renaming

+Files are renamed during post-processing of the METS manifest to ensure the files can be located by Rosetta.
+The original filenames and folder paths are captured as metadata in the METS manifest, which is reapplied to the file upon download.

 ## Updating submodules